Why Life Is Utter Hell

 Warning: This article is not for the faint of heart.

-If you aren't prone to at least the occasional mild flirtation with anxiety or depression, then, well, you might be after reading this.
+If you aren't prone to at least the occasional mild flirtation with anxiety or depression, then, well, you might be experience a taste of that after reading this.
 Sorry.
 (We tried to warn you.
 Or, we're trying now.)
 But maybe our efforts to help with anxiety/depression here might help with that.
 Maybe?
 Hopefully?

 Or, if you already do flirt with it, even before reading this, well, maybe just go ahead and click over there now.